SAPJamSampleCode/SAPJamSampleCode.github.io/OpenSocial/Gadget/HCP_Lumira/README.md

 OpenSocial Lumira Gadget
 ======

-This OpenSocial URL gadget creates a window with content from an external URL.
+This OpenSocial gadget visualizes data from SAP Lumira in an iframe with a call to an external URL.